-The Office of Alumni Relations would like to offer some tips, tricks, and advice that you may not pick up in class.
+The Office of Alumni Relations, The Dartmouth Class of 1972, and members of the Dartmouth Community would like to offer some tips, tricks, and advice that you may not pick up in class.
 You may know how to balance your checkbook and stash money in your savings account, but that is just the beginning.

 Come learn about the importance of budgeting, net vs. gross income, tax withholding, state/local/federal taxes, Medicare, and major categories of expense.

 Tuesday, May 19, 6 pm, Room L01, Carson

 Do you think you are being underpaid for a job or internship?
 Come learn strategies on negotiating your offer or total compensation package.

 Wednesday, May 20, 6 pm, Room L01, Carson

 Are you going to grad school next year or in the future?
 Come hear from current Dartmouth graduate students about the ins and outs of financing the next step in your education.

 Thursday, May 21, 6 pm, Room L01, Carson

 Now that you are making money, what should you do with it?
 Come learn tips and tricks about saving, investment banking, interest rates, CDs, stocks, bonds, mutual funds, 401Ks, and IRAs.